eclipse-hono/hono/site/content/concepts/command-and-control.md

 | `hono-cmd`              | The command, which should be executed by the device.
 It could need further data from the payload. |
 | `hono-cmd-req-id`       | Id, which is needed in the command response to correlate the response to the request.       |

- The `hono-cmd` is the command, which needs to be known by the device.
-The device can handle it and may also use the payload.
+ The `hono-cmd` is the command that should be executed by the device.
+Typically this command needs to be known by the device and the payload may contain additional details of the command.
 The `hono-cmd-req-id` is needed for the command response to correlate it.
 It has to be sent back from the device to the adapter in a following operation (5).

 {{% note %}}
-This is, what is implemented in Hono 0.6.
-At the moment the Application does not get a response back from the device as shown in (5), (6) and (7).
+In Hono 0.6 an application that sends a command does not get a response back from the device as shown in (5), (6) and (7).
 Instead the adapter sends a successful response without payload after sending the command to the device.

+From Hono 0.7 on, the Hono command client (that is provided for applications that send a command) waits for a response from the device until the command is to be considered successful.
+If no such command response was received in the timeout (that can be set at the command client), an exception signalling the expiry is thrown.
 {{% /note %}}

 The device needs to respond to the command (5), to inform the business application about the success.
 For this purpose